helen-tong/kickstarter/README.md

 Training accuracy: 86%
 Test accuracy: 78%

-With my LSTM model and sentiment analysis as an added feature, I was able to achieve 84.00% accuracy score using Random Forest.
+With my LSTM model and sentiment analysis as an added feature, I was ablef to achieve 84.00% accuracy score using Random Forest.

 **Accuracy: 84%**
 **Precision: 86%**